ldn-softdev/jtc/User Guide.md

 bash $
 ```
 The update argument (`-u0`) in this case is a dummy JSON (`0` is taken just as one of the shortest JSON values), its value will be
 unused in the template and hence is irrelevant to the operation.
-Template now will refer to the value `T` from  the namespace, which
+The template now will refer to the value `T` from  the namespace,
-will be  populated when destination `-w` is walked (which, btw, always occurs before any other walks, as per design logic).
+which will be  populated when destination `-w` is walked (which, btw, always occurs before any other walks, as per design logic).
 Why `<..>k` lexeme is used twice?
 As per the lexeme design, when it's empty (and only then) it lets reinterpreting currently walked
 element's label as a value (which is being updated in this case), Thus, the first lexeme `<L>k` only preserves the label in the
 namespace, while  the second lexeme allows pointing to the label as the destination point for the update - which will be the